putaojuice/GetOutofMyLand/README.md

 <img src="https://imgur.com/6uMgsWj.png" alt="Get Out of My Land Logo" draggable="false" width="100%">
 <h4 align=center>☁️ Be 🏔️ the 👑 Next King</h4>
 <br><p align=left>
-  Welcome to the zesty world of <strong>CULLinary 2</strong>, where you play as Chef, an aspiring restaurant owner trying to spread joy to the world, one dish at a time.
-With the onset of the Clownavirus pandemic, Chef has no choice but to close down his restaurant and deliver food to his customers instead.
+  Welcome to the zesty world of <strong>Get Out of My Land!</strong>, the King of the Sky Kingdom has assigned all his heirs a plot of land and the one that expands the land the most gets the throne.
+You are an heir to King of the Sky Kingdom, along with 100 of your evil siblings.
+Do you best to defend your land as your evil siblings attempt to sabotage your progress and destroy your land!
 <br><br>
-Experience the tangy thrill of battling against the clock by making sure your hungry customers get their food on time as you traverse the vibrant world of CULLinary 2 and hunt for the ingredients you need to cook up a storm, using a variety of full-bodied weapons, fiery skills, and earthy power-ups.
+Experience the tangy thrill of battling against the clock by making sure your hungry customers get their food on time as you traverse the vibrant world of CULLinary 2 and hunt for the ingredients you need to cook up a storm, using a variety of full-bodied weapons, fiery skills, and earthy power-ups. (to be updated)
 <br><br>
 Inventory management?
 Time crunch?
 Fetch quests?
-CULLinary 2 has them all.</p>
+CULLinary 2 has them all. (to be updated)</p>
 <br>

 <h4 align=center>Vote for us in 21st STEPS here! 🔥💧⚡</h4>